 - Scalable: Be able to migrate everything from single projects to massive instances with confidence.

 Our longterm vision of cloud migrations is a smooth, seamless process with the ability to choose which products you want to migrate, create your own runbook, create and configure your cloud account, and run your migration plan.
 You’ll also be able to see the real-time status of your migration, including moving users, spaces, and apps.

 At our Atlassian Summit in September, we launched our Cloud Migration Center, the first big step to make the Cloud migration experience easier, smarter, and more intuitive.
 The Cloud Migration Center provides the resources customers need to learn more about Atlassian Cloud and evaluate if it’s the right fit for their organization.

-Now we’re excited to launch our first productized version of this vision, the Cloud Migration Assistant for Confluence.
+Now we’re excited to launch our first productized version of this vision, the Confluence Cloud Migration Assistant.
 The new app replaces the need to individually export and import Confluence spaces one by one so you can move spaces from server to cloud in a seamless, straightforward process.

 Using the app, you can create one or more migration plans.
 In each migration plan, you’ll be able to select multiple spaces to migrate to Cloud, start migrating at your convenience, and monitor the progress of each space as they migrate.

 This is just the beginning.
 We have much more coming down the pipeline that will make migrating from Atlassian’s Server products to Cloud a simple and intuitive process.
 The next iterations will allow you to move your users, along with your spaces.